shivanisharma19/shivanisharma19/README.md

 ## 🚀 About Me

-- 🖥️ Currently working as a Frontend Developer with **Javascript, Typescript, React, Redux, Zustand, Webpack, Babel**
+- 🖥️ Currently working as a Frontend Developer with **Javascript, Typescript, React, Redux, Zustand, Webpack, Babel, Cypress, Selenium**
-- 🌱 Learning backend technologies like **Java, Springboot, Kotlin, ktor and databases (MongoDB, PostgreSQL)** to complement my frontend expertise
+- 🌱 Learning backend technologies like **Next, Java, Springboot, Kotlin, ktor and databases (MongoDB, PostgreSQL)** to complement my frontend expertise
 - 💬 Open to collaborating on **web development projects**, especially those involving **fullstack development**
 - ⚡ Fun fact: I have a solid foundation in **Mathematics and Computing**, which fuels my interest in complex problem-solving and algorithms.